VeraUvads/Android-Notes/src/coroutines/CoroutinesQuestions.md

 [//]: # (TODO)

 *CoroutineScope* store *CoroutineContext*.
-CoroutineContext it is a map with different objects, including *Job*. *Job* implements CoroutineContext.Element
+CoroutineContext it is a map with different objects that implement CoroutineContext.Element.
+As example: Job, Dispatched,

 ***